Venkatesh4049/3D-Resume-website/README.md

 2. **Open a project in Blender:**

    - Open Blender and enable the Blend4Web addon if it's not already enabled.
-   - Create the `.blend` with your own project or open the `.blend` file located in the repository.
+   - Create the `.blend` with your own project.

 3. **Export the project using Blend4Web:**